If you’re trying to carve out a career in music, we hope these 3 tips for independent artists will help you out on your journey.

-It’s necessary for you not to waste any time chasing avenues that aren’t going to lead anywhere which is why we’ve put together these top 3 tips for if you’re a new independent artist to increase your chance for success…
+This is why we’ve put together these top 3 tips for if you’re a new, up-and-coming independent artist looking to increase your chance for success…

-So here are our 3 Tips for Independent Artists that we discovered from looking at mistakes new artists make so that you yourself can avoid them:
+So here they are, Indiy’s 3 top tips for independent artists (which we discovered from looking at mistakes new artists make) so that hopefully you yourself can avoid them:

 Be realistic about the industry – This is the music industry, it is hard work and downright difficult (like all industries) but that doesn’t mean you can’t handle it!